chasewnelson/SNPGenie/README.md

 ## <a name="snpgenie-input"></a>SNPGenie Input

-SNPGenie version 1.2 is a command-line interface application written in Perl, with no additional dependencies.
+SNPGenie is a command-line interface application written in Perl, with no additional dependencies beyond the standard Perl package.
 As such, it is limited only by the memory and processing capabilities of the local hardware.
 As input, it accepts:

 1. One [**Reference Sequence**](#ref-seq) file, containing one reference sequence, in **FASTA** format (.fa/.fasta);
 2. One file with CDS information in [**Gene Transfer Format**](#gtf) (.gtf); and
 3. One or more tab-delimited (.txt) [**SNP Reports**](#SNP-Reports), each corresponding to a single pooled-sequencing run (*i.e.*, population) in CLC, VCF, or Geneious format, with variants called relative to the reference sequence.
 If you want another format included, just ask!

 For ease and simplicity, one need only run SNPGenie in a directory containing the necessary input files, and SNPGenie takes care of the rest (see [Options](#options) if you wish for more control).
-To do this, first download the **snpgenie-1.2.2.pl** script and place it in your system’s PATH, or simply in your working directory.
+To do this, first download the **snpgenie.pl** script and place it in your system’s PATH, or simply in your working directory.
 Next, place your SNP report(s), FASTA (.fa/.fasta), and GTF (.gtf) files in your working directory.
 Open the command line prompt (or Terminal) and navigate to the directory containing these files using the "cd" command in your shell.
 Finally, simply execute SNPGenie by typing the name of the script and pressing the \<RETURN\> (\<ENTER\>) key.
 Further details on input are below.

 ### <a name="ref-seq"></a>Reference Sequence
 Only one reference sequence must be provided in a **FASTA** (.fa/.fasta) file (one file containing one sequence).
 Thus, all SNP coordinates in the SNP reports are called relative to the single reference sequence.
 This **ONE-SEQUENCE MODE** allows the maximum number of estimations to be performed, and is the only mode of SNPGenie that remains supported.
 Because of this one-sequence stipulation, a script has been provided to split a multi-sequence FASTA file into its constituent sequences if need be; see [Additional Scripts](#additional-scripts) below.